-4.2 Standards issued but not yet effective
+4.2 Standards Issued but not yet effective:

 Standards issued but not yet effective up to the date of issuance of the Fund's financial statements are listed below.
 The listing is of standards and interpretations issued, which the Fund reasonably expects to be applicable at a future date.
-The Fund is in the process of assessing the impact of these standards and interpretations and intends to adopt these when they become effective:
+The Fund is in the process of assessing the impact of these standards and interpretations and interpretations and interpretations and interpretations.